 Numidia Charity foundation

-Mindful of Numidia’s vision, to take care about the environment and the believe that everyone worldwide should be able to enjoy the benefits and the taste of quality dairy products, Numidia Holding BV founded the Numidia Charity Foundation at the end of 2015.
+Mindful of Numidia’s vision, to take care about the environment and the believe that everyone worldwide should be able to enjoy the benefits of quality dairy products, Numidia Holding BV founded the Numidia Charity Foundation at the end of 2015.
 A foundation with the main aim of supporting underprivileged children or to help children in need all over the world.
-Since then, the foundation has participated in a number of projects and initiatives (smaller and larger ones) and has also started and completed its own initiatives, presented by colleagues involved.
+Since then, the foundation has participated in a number of projects and has also started and completed its own initiatives, initiated by colleagues involved.
 Below some project examples.

 Raphael – A Ryder-Cheshire International Centre – is a hospital complex and outreach program assisting children and adults with Leprosy, intellectual disability and Tuberculosis.
 Raphael provides milk daily to its residents and patients most of whom are children with intellectual disabilities – many of them abandoned by their families.
 Most residents are vegetarian so milk is an essential part of a balanced diet to improve their nutrition and health.
 They get between 250-500 pls Milk per day each.

-The Numidia Charity Foundations sponsors this milk project.
+The Numidia Charity Foundation sponsors this milk project.